jannis-maier/AdvancedEventMeshBootcamp/README.md

 ## Description

-An event-driven architecture is a software architecture using events as the core means for interaction between its software components.
-One of the main components of an EDA are Event Brokers.
-SAP's flagship event broker is SAP Integration Suite, advanced event mesh.
+An event-driven architecture is a software architecture that uses events as the core means for interaction between its software components.
+One of the main components of an EDA is Event Brokers.
+SAP's flagship event broker is SAP Integration Suite, an advanced event mesh.

 In this session we will take a deep dive into SAP Integration Suite, advanced event mesh.